optimazter/relu_plot_lib/README.md

     url: https://github.com/optimazter/flutterplot
     path: flutterplot
 ```
 An example on how to implement a simple FlutterPlot Plot is shown below.
-For furhter information, please see the provided **flutterplot_demo**.
+For further information, please see the provided **flutterplot_demo**.

 ```dart
 Plot(